Road Safety Statistics

 This bulletin contains annual summaries and current counts of Australian fatal road crashes involving heavy vehicles.

 This report presents summaries of fatalities and fatality rates for Organisation for Economic Co-operation and Development (OECD) nations and Australian states and territories.
-The latest year for the country comparisons is 2013.

 Occasional Road Safety Publications